Hanani-Tutte for approximating maps of graphs: Normal form and derivative

-\paragraph{Derivative.} The rest of the section is inspired by the work of M.~Skopenkov~\cite{Sko03_approximability} and also Minc~\cite{Minc97_arcs}.
+The rest of the section is inspired by the work of M.~Skopenkov~\cite{Sko03_approximability} and also Minc~\cite{Minc97_arcs}.
 In particular, the notion of the derivative in the context of map approximations was introduced by Minc and adapted to the setting of $\mathbb{Z}_2$-approximations by M.~Skopenkov for instances $(G,H,\varphi)$ where $G$ is subcubic and $H$ is a cycle.
 We extend his definition to instances $(G,H,\varphi)$ in the normal form.
 (A somewhat simplified extension was already used in~\cite{F17_pipes}.)
 Thus, by derivating $(G,H,\varphi)$ we, in fact, mean bringing the instance $(G,H,\varphi)$ into the normal form and then derivating the instance in the normal form.
-Given that the instance is in the normal form or the subdivided normal form, the operation of the derivative outputs an instance $(G',H',\varphi')$, where $G'=G$ and $H'$ is defined next.
+Given that the instance is in the normal form or the subdivided normal form, the operation of the derivative outputs an instance $(G',H',\varphi')$, where $G'=G$ and $H'$ along with the manifold $M'$ containing $H'$ are defined next.

-In order to keep the definition more compact we formulate it first for the instances in the subdivided normal form.
+In order to keep the exposition more compact we formulate it first for the instances in the subdivided normal form.
 Thus, in the following we assume $(G,H,\varphi)$ to be in the subdivided normal form.